Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

 In an electric power system, switchgear is a package of disconnect switches, fuses or circuit breakers used to control, protect and isolate electrical equipment.
 Switchgear de-energizes equipment for maintenance and to clear faults downstream.

-Total Cost of Ownership.
-Often performed for large UPS purchases this is the sum of the initial capital expense as well as all of the estimated operating expenses that that will be incurred over the expected operating life including preventative maintenance, fan replacement, capacitor replacement, and battery replacement.
+The sum of the initial capital expense as well as all of the estimated operating expenses that that will be incurred over the expected operating life including preventive maintenance, fan replacement, capacitor replacement, and battery replacement.

 Use of infrared radiation detecting cameras to see variations in temperature.
 When viewed through a thermal imaging camera, warmer objects stand out against cooler backgrounds.
 In power management and quality, thermographic imaging can be used to locate components and lines that are overheating to unsafe levels.

 Power whereby three conductors each carry an alternating current of the same frequency and voltage amplitude relative to a common reference but with a phase difference of one third the period.